TheWilley/Text2Book/README.md

 ## Usage

-To start the development server and use the application, run: `npm start`
+To start the development server and use the application, run: `npm run dev`

 This will launch the Text2Book application in your default web browser.
 You can now access it at `http://localhost:3000` and begin converting text into Minecraft books.